 NHS staff are its most important resource.
 No one should be made ill by work.
 The health, safety and welfare of staff directly contributes to organisational success as workplace injuries and poor workforce health has a high cost.
-The standards provide a checklist, which if fully implemented, will help NHS organisations meet their legal duties under health and safety legislation and help them achieve the staff health and safety aspects of other regulatory or insurance-based schemes within the NHS.
+The standards provide a checklist, which if fully implemented, will help NHS organisations meet their legal duties and help them achieve the health and safety aspects of the NHS Litigations Authority (NHSLA) standards, Care Quality Commission (CQC) requirements and the Improving Working Lives initiative.